-The institute was created on November 22, 1973 by Presidential Decree 342, as part of the Philippine Center for Advanced Studies (PCAS).
-Following the Abolition of PCAS on July 9, 1979 by virtue of Executive Order No. 543 issued by the then-president of the Philippines, the Institute was re-established as a separate unit of the University.
+The Institute of Islamic Studies was created on November 22, 1973 by virtue of Presidential Decree No. 342, as an integral of the Philippine Center for Advanced Studies (PCAS).
+With the abolition of the Center by Executive Order No. 543 issued by the President of the Philippines, on July 9, 1979, the Institute was re-established as a separate unit of the University.

 It aims to provide university students, both Muslims and non-Muslims, the opportunity to participate more fully in national life and development.More especially, it intends to create deeper understanding and rapport between the Muslims of the Philippines and the rest of the University of the Philippines and the national community.

 “To be the premier center of Islamic Studies in the Asia-Pacific region.”